 Compatibility buffers shall be a minimum of five feet in width.
 Public park uses adjacent to other public park open space and civic uses or pods shall be exempt from compatibility buffer requirements.
-Required compatibility buffers shall be exempt from the shrub and hedge planting requirements of Table 7.C.3, Minimum Tier Requirements and Art.
-7.F.8, Compatibility Buffer.
+Required compatibility buffers shall be exempt from the shrub planting requirements of Table 7.C.2.B, Compatibility Buffer Landscape Requirements.
 Required trees may be planted in a natural pattern within or adjacent to the designated landscape buffer.
 [Ord.
 2006-004] [Ord.
 2008-037]